peytoncordero/DRI25/command-line.md

 $ cat nypl_items.csv | wc -w
 ```

-With larger amounts the data it might take some seconds to run each command before printing the single output we are requesting.
+With larger amounts of data, it might take some seconds to run each command before printing the single output we are requesting.
+If the output is taking too long, you can click <kbd>control + C</kbd> on your keyboard to cancel it.

 What is the output?